Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 Will my income affect the amount of the grant?

-That means that your income will not impact your ability to receive the grant.
+No state or territory applies a means test to receiving a FHOG.
+This means your income will not impact your ability to receive the grant.

 Can I apply for the grant if I inherit the property?